 As is often the case in a small town, Rangeley - Dallas doesn't have a public transportation system that people use for their commute.

-The citizens of Rangeley - Dallas are very well educated compared to the average community in the nation: 34.39% of adults in Rangeley - Dallas have a bachelor's degree or even advanced degree.
+The education level of Rangeley - Dallas citizens is very high relative to the national average among all cities (21.84%): 34.39% of adults in Rangeley - Dallas have a bachelor's degree or even advanced degree.

 The per capita income in Rangeley - Dallas in 2022 was $44,392, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $177,568 for a family of four.
 However, Rangeley - Dallas contains both very wealthy and poor people as well.